wutu/pimatic-mqtt/README.md

 ### Buttons Device

-`MqttSwitch` is based on the ButtonsDevice device class.
+`MqttButtons` is based on the ButtonsDevice device class.

     {
       "class": "MqttButtons",